Absence of percolation for Poisson outdegree-one graphs: Proof of Theorem

-For all $m$-protecting point $x\in\varphi$, the open ball $A_{x}$ (defined in the Loop assumption) can be determined observing the configuration $\varphi$ in a deterministic and bounded region around $x$.
-In the sequel, we will consider $\text{rad}(A_{x})$ the radius of the ball $A_{x}$.
+The use of \textbf{(SA)} allows to assert that the open ball $A_{x}$, for any $m$-protecting point $x\in\varphi$, can be localized from the configuration $\varphi$ only observed through a deterministic and bounded region around $x$.
+This is the meaning of the next lemma which will be proved in Section \ref{sect:E'mLocal}.